-Abbott Claim Vineyard is defined by the Savannah Ridge, a protected ridge line that sits upon ancient, fractured, well-draining oceanic sandstone — some of the oldest soils in the Willamette Valley.
-Along the property’s 170-acre boundary is an area rich in geological history, with expansive skies and dynamic microclimates.
-Just one third of the land is planted to vineyard, leaving the rest to polyculture and natural habitat.
+Abbott Claim Vineyard is defined by the Savannah Ridge, a protected ridge line that sits on ancient, fractured, well-draining oceanic sandstone — some of the oldest soils in the Willamette Valley.
+Just one third of the 170 acres is planted with vines, leaving the rest to polyculture and natural habitat.
 The broad hillsides are protected by the Dundee Hills to the east, the Chehalem Mountains to the north, and the Coast Range to the west, creating a unique rain shadow pushing cooler, wetter weather north.

 Pinot noir and Chardonnay planted here interact with the native oak savannah, the cooling pine forests, the bramble and wild sour cherries.
 The vines internalize this diverse terroir over time, gathering subtle, yet intricate imprints in each year’s crop.
 These influences and confluences provide a depth of concentration, vibrancy and complexity for fresh, long-lived wines.

 Location: Yamhill-Carlton AVA, Willamette Valley, Oregon